Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: The Tiny Embodied Reasoning Corpus (TERC)

 In this section, we outline details relating to the dataset presented in this paper; the Tiny Embodied Reasoning Corpus (TERC).
 First, we discuss the simulation and parameters.
 We then discuss how we gather human teleoperation data.
 Next, we provide a taxonomy of the dataset, providing example rollouts/images from each required task, as well as example explanation functions that the system has to extract from teleop data.
+We then discuss the domain-specific details regarding implementing TAMP and RIR within the TERC environments and task family.
 Finally, we highlight our generalization taxonomy, illustrating how we evaluate each method by changing object and agent poses, object shape, color, size and numbers of objects.

-\subsubsection{TERC Simulation Environment Summary}
+\subsection{TERC Simulation Environment Summary}

-The TERC simulation environment is built on top of the Pymunk physics simulator \cite{Blomqvist_Pymunk_2025}, and the implementation used in \citet{florence2022implicit}.
+The TERC simulation environment is built on top of the Pymunk physics simulator \cite{blomqvist2025pymunk}, and the implementation used in \citet{florence2022implicit}.
 However, we significantly alter the agent and environment dynamics to allow for a physics-based pick-and-place simulation, rather than a contact-rich pushing simulation.
 To recap previous sections.
 The action space of the agent is $a \in \mathbb{R}^2 \times \{0, 1\}$, defining position waypoints as well as the gripper state.
 Similar to base implementations, a low-level PD controller is used to control the agent position towards the waypoints.

-\subsubsection{Dataset Breakdown}
+\subsection{Dataset Breakdown}

-The dataset used in this paper consists of 35 physical reasoning tasks, broken down into an 'easy' subset (1-25) and a 'hard' subset (25-35).
-Specifically, the 'easy' subset focuses mainly on using the counterfactual reasoning afforded by the rationality computation to discern between fine-grained goals, with simple algorithmic reasoning components for filtering objects by (functions of) their properties.
-The 'hard' subset extends this task archetype with more complicated algorithmic reasoning requirements.
+The dataset used in this paper consists of 35 physical reasoning tasks, broken down into a 'spatial' subset (1-25) and a 'spatial+algorithmic' subset (26-35).
+Specifically, the 'spatial' subset focuses mainly on using the counterfactual reasoning afforded by the rationality computation to discern between fine-grained goals, with simple algorithmic reasoning components for filtering objects by (functions of) their properties.
+The 'spatial+algorithmic' subset extends this task archetype with more complicated algorithmic reasoning requirements.
 This includes abstract tasks which move beyond being able to be represented with first-order-logic, and explicitly require the programmatic representation.
 A full breakdown of the tasks in natural language are provided in \cref{tab:tasklist}.

 Across these tasks we observe varying degrees of difficulty associated with: discerning the specificity of a goal (top, top-corner, top-right-corner etc), using atomic parameters to construct filters (square vs rectangle, biggest etc), relating objects in the environment to conditional behavior (if x do y etc), and whether or not the order of specific goals is significant (A then B or A and B).
 All of these tasks require fine-grained physical reasoning combined with algorithmic reasoning components at the abstract level.